Script Action

 In an assignment where the identifier on the left side of the equal sign (=

-) is unknown (i.e. the target variable isn't already defined in any scope), the default behavior of the expression language is to silently create a local (temporary) variable.
-If you misspell the name of a global or rule-based variable in an assignment, a local variable will therefore be created without warning.
-You may then observe that your intended global or ruled-based variable is not changing as expected.
+) is unknown (i.e. the target variable isn't already defined in any scope), the default behavior of the expression language is to silently create a temporary local variable.
+If you misspell the name of a global or Rule-local variable in an assignment, a local variable will therefore be created without warning.
+You may then observe that your intended global or Rule-local variable is not changing as expected.
 Remember: spelling and case are significant in expressions!

 Naming Collisions

-If you have a global variable and a rule-based variable with the same name (i.e. a name collision between two different levels of scope), and the rule's Set or Reset Reaction contains a script that refers to that name, the expression language will see the rule's variable first.
-There is no way to "see past" the rule's variable to access the global variable; you will have to change the name of one or the other.
+If you have a global variable and a Rule-local variable with the same name (i.e. a name collision between two different levels of scope), and the rule's SET or RESET Reaction contains a Script Action script that refers to that name, the expression language will see the Rule-local variable first.
+There is no way to "see past it" to access the global variable; you will have to change the name of one or the other.
 This is the reason many programmers use naming conventions like Hungarian Notation.